Midwife in the Tire Swing

-“You farted?” said the woman not moving and inch.
+“You farted?” said the woman not moving an inch.

 “Well, I pardon you anyway.”
 The woman went back to feeding her flock.

 “Some things never change,” said the judge.
 “Pigeons.
-New York’s flying affliction, their hordes darken the sky at noon.”
+Their hordes darken the sky at noon.”

 “You spoke of two miracles.
 Or a second miracle.
 How many miracles do you have up your sleeve, anyway.”

 “One more that I know of.
 But I shall require your help.
 The female perspective...”

 “On the Second Coming.”

 “Depends where one starts one’s counting, doesn’t it.
 Oh, alright, second coming.
 The new messiah at any rate.
 Like all sons of famous fathers he will have to start at the bottom.
 In the stockroom.
 For this we need a Mom.
 A virgo intacta.”

 “I am a Pisces, if that is any help.”